Shlokatadistance/Employee-Database-/README.md

 1. Index the Entire employee directory
 2. Select the particular employee you want to modify
 3. Use (find) function to find what you need to modify ( you get back the index)
+4. We also aim to make use of the 'struct' functionality of C++, which will be a far easier and effiecient way of entering employee credentials.
+Struct will also make it possible to make 'pin-point' edits, as each credential will have its own unique name.